brucemack/kc1fsz-rc1/README.md

 The first clip is here: [Sound 2](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2.wav).
 This is the raw sample.
 As expected, you hear the noise before and after the voice audio - the CTCSS tone is ignored.
 If you listen closely to this clip you can also hear the 123 Hz tone under the voice audio.

 The second sound clip is here: [Sound 2b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b.wav).
 This is the sample played through the controller firmware with the CTCSS decoder enabled and the CTCSS high-pass filter enabled.
 Here the noise is blocked except for a short tail at the end of the voice.
 The decoder takes about 32ms (around 4 cycles of the PL tone) to determine that the tone has stopped.

-Here the noise is blocked and the PL tone is filtered out.
+The noise is blocked and the PL tone is filtered out.
 This is close to what we would expect a "real" system to sound like.

 CTCSS Tone Encoder
 ------------------